codri5/console-finances/README.md

 ## Usage

-To use this application, open the Chrome DevTools by pressing Command+Option+I (MacOS) or Control+Shift+I (Windows).
+To use this application, got to: https://codri5.github.io/console-finances and open the Chrome DevTools by pressing Command+Option+I (MacOS) or Control+Shift+I (Windows).
 A console panel will open either below or on the side of the webpage in the browser.
 There you will see a list which contains values for the analysis performed.

 ## Credits